- WHAT IS A LIEN?

 The greatest success in enforcing judgments is always when a client can identify assets of the judgment debtor to attach.
 The most successful creditors will have asset information in their credit file, collected in the ordinary course of business.
 Just like a bank gets a complete financial statement with a loan application, any creditor should collect as much information as possible early in the business relationship.
 Even if you are not able to just hand the debtor an application, it is much easier to collect information from your debtor while you are friends.1 Credit information should include bank accounts, vehicles and equipment owned, and real estate owned.
 The credit application should also tell you how title to this property is held and identify existing liens on the same property.

 It is, of course, important to collect financial information from the account throughout the relationship.
 The single most important thing you can do is collect copies of checks received from the debtor.
-Checks include much information, including addresses, legal name, social security number, bank name and bank account number.
+Checks include much information, including addresses, legal name, bank name and bank account number.
 Even if you do not keep a copy of every check, copies should be made periodically.
 You may also be able to get copies of checks deposited from your bank.
 If so, it is less important to make your own copies.

-We already know that it is important to qualify each project where you will supply labor or materials.
+You also know that it is important to qualify each project where you will supply labor or materials.
 You need to know whether each project is financially viable.
 You need the identity of the owner, general contractor and other players.2 You need to evaluate your mechanic’s lien and payment bond rights to determine whether you are a secured creditor or unsecured creditor on each project.3 This type of project information is also important in order to identify assets for judgment enforcement.
 Even if you do not have mechanic’s lien or payment bond rights, every project where you delivered labor or materials may be an account receivable of your judgment debtor that you can attach through garnishment.

 Most cities and counties have tax assessment information on the Internet.
 Personal property tax assessments will identify the vehicles a debtor has registered in the county.
 Real estate tax assessments will identify real property.
 Most counties have search engines on their tax assessment roles that can search by owner name or by property address.
 There are also national databases on the Internet, also shown at the Appendix.